digshare/rtf-readme/packages/rtf-readme/README.md

    */
   server: string;
   /**
-   * What you can get by subcommand "serve" or "new", */
+   * What you can get by subcommand "new" or fetched from "rtfr" server, */
   token: string;
   /**